altexdim/sourcemod-plugin-gungame/README.txt

         level, not just some points.
 And actualy some levels can be 2 points, for example, and some levels can be just 1 point, and some 5 points, so how plugin should calculate what exactly points it should save?
     + Feature request:
-        - configurable warmup weapon by cvar

-        For example I've wrote very simple plugin which randomize warmup weapon in ES GG5 (by changing gg_warmup_weapon value).
-You should add such cvar as well, it's useful.
-    + Feature request:
         Is it possible to enable friendly fire earlier than on nade level
     + Feature request: